Charles Ready

 Charles Ready (December 22, 1802 – June 4, 1878) was an American politician and a member of the United States House of Representatives for Tennessee's 5th congressional district.

 Biography

 Ready was born in Readyville in Rutherford County, now called Cannon County, on December 22, 1802.
-He attended the common schools and graduated from Greeneville College in Tennessee.
+He attended the common schools and graduated from Greeneville College (now Tusculum University) in Tennessee.
 He studied law, was admitted to the bar in 1825, and commenced practice in Murfreesboro, Tennessee.
 He was married to Martha Alvoid Strong on May 19, 1825 in Knoxville, Tennessee.
 Their offspring were: